Around 1985 we were invited to use the McDuffee's

 just below Kyberz.
 Our family (Mom, Dad, sisters and I) had been

-visiting friends there since the late 40s and 50s and it was a
+visiting friends there since the late 40s and it was a

 thrill, almost 40 years later, to watch my children having fun where

 Herb was either fixing or installing a new washer

 in the White's cabin and his wife made some Dutch

 Babies.
 It was an immediate hit, she gave Kay a copy of her